vijay8i/this-and-that/01-build-systems/notes/02-gn-and-ninja.md

 The first thing I took note of and appreciated is that *gn* automatically looks for and picks up the values in `.gn` file unlike *meson*'s `--native-file` option.
-In fact it provides a help message that is somehow reassuring (to me).
+In fact it provides a help message that was somehow reassuring (to me).

 ```bash